 You can’t prevent fibroids, but you can reduce the risk factors by simple lifestyle changes and regular pelvic examinations.

-The following measures will help you to reduce the risk contributing to uterine fibroids:
+The following measures will help you to reduce the risk:

 - Stay hydrated by drinking plenty of water